 Naturally, it’s going to be dripping into the collection source.
 Therefore, it’ll take several hours to get what amounts to a full bottle of water, much less a 2-liter.
 Yet this is an endless method that will produce safe drinking water every single time.
 Perfect for long-term survival.

 A lot like steam, condensation can also create safe liquid out of former gas.
-This is something you can get a lot more when you’re near a water source while camping.
+This is something you can get a lot more of when you’re near a water source while camping.
 However, the same method can be applied to get drinkable water.

 However, the best thing to do is to gather up condensation from local plants by putting plastic around them and collecting what they give off overnight.
 This can be done mostly on small plants, especially those near trees in the shade.

-Every morning, you can possibly collect a good bit of water this way.
+Every morning, you can possibly collect a good amount of water this way.
 Of course, if there is any bamboo around then you can just drink water from those since they collect a lot of it over a long period of time.
 It’s also perfectly safe to drink too.

 This type of thing won’t always be available, sadly.
 However, if you have the chance to collect condensation…it’s super easy and does not take much work on your part.
 Which can be key when you’re trying to survive and not expel too much energy.